 Neighborhood Assistance Act

-The Virginia Department of Education (VDOE) administers the Neighborhood Assistance Act Tax Credit Program for Education, which allows individuals or businesses to receive state tax credits for eligible contributions made to approved neighborhood organizations that provide scholastic instruction or scholastic assistance to low-income persons or eligible students with a disability.
-Under this tax credit program, an individual or business may earn a tax credit equal to 65 percent of the qualified donation to an approved neighborhood organization.
+The Neighborhood Assistance Act Tax Credit Program for Education, administered by VDOE, allows individuals or businesses to receive state tax credits – equal to 65 percent of the qualified donation – for eligible contributions made to approved neighborhood organizations that provide scholastic instruction or assistance to low-income persons or eligible students with a disability.

-- An Applicant must be able to demonstrate that at least 50 percent of the total persons served are low-income persons or eligible students with a disability.
+- The Applicant and each affiliated entity must be able to demonstrate that at least 50 percent of the total of the persons it served during the most recent fiscal year are low-income persons or eligible students with a disability.

-- An Applicant has been in existence for one (1) year by the start of the program year, which begins July 1.
+- The Applicant has been in existence for at least one year by the start of the program year, which begins July 1.

 For more information about the tax credit program or how to apply to become an approved neighborhood organization, please refer to the Guidelines for the Neighborhood Assistance Act Tax Credit for Education and the related forms and instructions provided below.